Introducing the HipneeFlex variable

 development

-Until now the hip flexors
+Until recently the hip flexors

 have been the most neglected muscle group in

 strength training.
-Now with the release of the
+The development of the

-HipneeFlex there is a machine that has significant
+HipneeFlex provides a machine with significant

-specificity to natural movement of these muscles,
+specificity to the natural movement of these muscles,

-has a high degree of biomechanical correspondence
+involves their full-range activation and has a high degree of biomechanical correspondence

 between effective load and load-bearing capacity